dgraham6/Taxi-EDA/README.md

 2. **Regression Model:**
    - A simple **Linear Regression** model was chosen to establish a baseline.

-### Evaluation Metric
-We evaluated the model using **Root Mean Squared Logarithmic Error (RMSLE)** to measure performance.
-RMSLE is well-suited for our task because:
-- It is robust to outliers.
-- It emphasizes relative errors, making it appropriate for predicting highly skewed trip durations.

 ### Results and Analysis
 After training the model on 80% of the dataset and testing on the remaining 20%, the baseline model achieved an **RMSLE score of 0.824**.

 This score indicates that, on average, the model's predictions differ from the true values by a factor of approximately **2.28** (calculated as e^0.824).
 For instance, if the actual trip duration is 10 minutes, the model typically predicts a duration in the range of 4.39 minutes (10 ÷ 2.28) to 22.8 minutes (10 × 2.28).

 This reflects the limitations of the baseline model, which used minimal feature engineering and preprocessing.
 While it provides a starting point for understanding the data, the RMSLE score highlights significant room for improvement in capturing the complexity of trip duration predictions.

 ### Model Selection